 There is an entire alley dedicated to graffiti art in Hongdae, aptly named Hongdae Mural Street or Alley (홍대벽화거리) and enjoying this type of urban expression is one of the top things to do in Seoul because it tells a lot about the undercurrents and thinking of the local youth.

-You will find splurts of graffiti around the area, but this small alley is devoted solely to this artfrom.
+You will find smatterings of graffiti around the area, but this small alley is devoted solely to the artfrom.
 It’s very close to the entrance to Hongik University.
-See the map below for directions.
+See the map above for directions.

 Party in Hongdae

 The energy in Hongdae is electric, particularly on weekend nights, when the streets come alive and the clubs get packed to the brim.
 The park, close to the university becomes an outdoor party, where it’s not uncommon to find boys breakdancing, silent headphone parties or any multitudes of great spontaneous activities.
-This is not a tourist attraction in Seoul but one of the best ways to experience local life.
+This is not a tourist one of the Seoul tourist attractions but one of the best ways to experience local life.

 Insider tip: While drinking in public is legal in Korea, and you can purchase alcohol from any convenience store, it is frowned upon.
 So while you can join in the festivities in a place like Hongdae Park, you should not continue the party in the subway.